remidinishanth/distributed_systems/README.md

 The signature consists of the method name and a parameter list.
 (Depending on the language, the signature may or may not include the return type.
 In Java and C#, the return type is not part of the signature.)

+### Multiple Inheritance

+Multiple inheritance is a very powerful technique, and in fact, some problems are quite difficult to solve without it.

+Multiple inheritance can even solve some problems quite elegantly.
+However, multiple inheritance can significantly increase the complexity of a system, both for the programmer and the compiler writers.

+The designers of Java and .NET decided that the increased complexity of allowing multiple inheritance far outweighed its advantages, so they eliminated it from the language.